dpctl.SyclTimer

 Note

-The timer submits barriers to the queue at the entrance and the exit of the context and uses profiling information from events associated with these submissions to perform the timing.
+The timer submits tasks to the queue at the entrance and the exit of the context and uses profiling information from events associated with these submissions to perform the timing.
 Thus dpctl.SyclTimer requires the queue with "enable_profiling" property.
-In order to be able to collect the profiling information, the dt property ensures that both submitted barriers complete their execution and thus effectively synchronizes the queue.
+In order to be able to collect the profiling information, the dt property ensures that both tasks submitted by the timer complete their execution and thus effectively synchronizes the queue.

 Parameters: